soemintheinsmt6/sms-poh/README.md

 An **Android-only** SMS-relay app.
 It listens to a realtime WebSocket feed and sends an SMS **directly through the SIM** — no system compose screen, no second confirmation tap.
 This silent send is the entire point of the project.
+Each feed event carries a phone number and the SMS body to send.

-The socket runs inside a **foreground service** in a background isolate, so the app stays connected and auto-sends an SMS for each incoming message even while it is minimized, closed, or after a reboot.
-A persistent notification is always shown while the service runs (mandatory on Android).
+The socket runs inside a **foreground service** in a background isolate, so the app stays connected and auto-sends an SMS for each incoming request even while it is minimized, closed, or after a reboot (the service auto-starts on boot).
+A persistent notification is always shown while the service runs (mandatory on Android), and a separate one-off notification fires for each SMS that is sent.

 > **Android only.** iOS cannot send SMS without a user-driven compose screen, so
 > the app is not expected to function on iOS even though the Flutter project